NaomiDerel/LinkedIn_Dream_Job_Scorer/README.md

 Additional data is included in the 'data' folder, which contains the following files:

-- jobs_final.csv - Scraped data from LinkedIn of job postings from 86 different companies.
-Columns: job, company_in_data.
-Rows: 3579.
 - questions.csv - Scraped data from Mockquestions website of interview questions for 77 different companies.
 Columns: question, category, data_name.
 Rows: 2564.
 - labeled_data_gemini_answers.csv - Generated binary-labeled data of answers to interview questions.
 Columns: answer, label.
 Rows: 199.
 - professions_data_300.json - Scraped data from O*Net OnLine website information about occupations.
 Columns: name, wage, tasks, skills, tech_skills, knowledge, education, work_style.
 Rows: 300.

+- jobs_final.csv - Scraped data from LinkedIn of job postings from 86 different companies.
+Columns: job, company_in_data.
+Rows: 3579.
+Since we used brightData this is not available for public use.

 ## Models